The Host with the Most

 Dating back to the late 1960s, the planned live, work, play community of Peachtree Corners was a 44-year-long endeavor led by Paul Duke and punctuated with the City's incorporation on July 1, 2012.
 In just over a decade, Peachtree Corners – Gwinnett County's largest, most diverse city – has seen immense growth and success, including being named Fortune Magazine's 19th Best Place to Live for Families in the U.S. in 2023.

-Now, North American Properties and Nuveen Real Estate are partnering with the City's innovative leadership team to create downtown Peachtree Corners through a revitalization of The Forum, a 22-year-old open-air lifestyle center currently being transformed into a mixed-use destination.
+Now, Jamestown and Nuveen Real Estate have partnered with the City's innovative leadership team to create downtown Peachtree Corners through a revitalization of The Forum, a 22-year-old open-air lifestyle center currently being transformed into a mixed-use destination.
 Learn more about the project's history and redevelopment here, and keep scrolling to see how it's progressing.

 Market Stats & Demographics